 a.
 Two (2) faculty or staff selected by college president or other appropriate college official(s).

 b.
-Two (2) students selected by the Student Government or other appropriate student group.
+Two (2) students selected by the Student Senate or other appropriate student group.
 If the college has residence halls, one (1) of the students shall be from the residence halls.

-3. A total of four (4) alternate voting members to be selected as follows:
+3. A total of four (4) alternate voting members may be selected as follows:

 a.
 Two (2) faculty or staff selected by the college president or other appropriate college official(s).

 b.
-Two (2) students selected by the Student Government or other appropriate student group
+Two (2) students selected by the Student Senate or other appropriate student group

-4. The advisor to the Judicial Committee will be the Judicial Advisor who will be appointed by the Vice President of Academic & Student Affairs or designee.
+4. The advisor to the Judicial Committee will be the Judicial Advisor who will be appointed by the Vice President of Student Affairs.

 E. JUDICIAL COMMITTEE APPEAL HEARINGS